- How to Participate

 - How do I register my library to participate?

-Just fill out the registration form before November 14th.
+Just fill out the registration form at http://bit.ly/igd14 before November 14th.

 - When is the deadline?

 Your library can register all the way up until Friday, November 14, but by then the free donations are likely to be gone or they won't be delivered in time for the event.
-The deadline to register for one of the national video game tournaments is September 30.
-We'll also be updating the map of participating libraries for the final time pre-IGD on Thursday, November 13.
+The deadline to register for the Global Gossip Game is Friday 17 October.
+We'll also be updating the map of participating libraries for the final time pre-IGD on Friday, November 14.

 - Why should my library register to participate?